C4.1.1

 | Dissolved oxygen | Aquatic animals | Needed for aerobic respiration in water | Fish deaths rise when oxygen levels fall |

-This helps answer one of the big linking questions for this topic: capacity in biological systems is limited by whichever requirement becomes scarce first.
+This links to one of the big questions in this topic: capacity in biological systems is limited by whichever requirement becomes scarce first.
 In a pond it might be surface area for floating plants; in a desert, soil water; in a stream, dissolved oxygen; in a seabird colony, safe nesting ledges.

-Negative feedback is a regulatory process in which a change triggers effects that reduce or reverse the original change.
+Negative feedback is a regulatory process where a change triggers effects that reduce or reverse the original change.
 In populations, it tends to pull numbers back towards carrying capacity.
-When population size rises too high, limiting factors intensify; when it falls, those pressures ease.
+When population size gets too high, limiting factors become stronger; when it falls, those pressures ease.

 A density-independent factor is a factor that affects population size regardless of population density.
-A severe frost, volcanic eruption, wildfire or flood may kill many individuals, whether the population was sparse or crowded.
-These factors can cause fluctuations, but they don’t automatically push the population back towards K.
+A severe frost, volcanic eruption, wildfire or flood may kill many individuals whether the population was sparse or crowded.
+These factors can cause fluctuations, but they do not automatically push the population back towards .

-Look at the direction of the feedback.
+Pay attention to the direction of the feedback.
 Above carrying capacity, density-dependent factors tend to increase deaths or reduce breeding.
 Below carrying capacity, competition and disease transmission are often less intense, so survival or reproduction may improve.
-Real populations can overshoot, crash or fluctuate, but density-dependent factors are the main reason many populations do not grow forever.
+Real populations are messy: they may overshoot, crash or fluctuate.
+Even so, density-dependent factors are the main reason many populations do not grow forever.

-Exponential growth is population increase where the rate of increase speeds up as the population gets larger.
-It occurs when each generation adds more breeding individuals and limiting factors remain weak.
-On a normal graph, exponential growth forms a J-shaped curve.
+Exponential growth means a population increases at a rate that gets faster as the population gets larger.
+Each generation adds more breeding individuals, and limiting factors are weak.
+On a normal graph, exponential growth produces a J-shaped curve.

-Early exponential growth is most likely when a species moves into a new area with abundant resources, little competition, few predators and few pathogens.
-One useful case study is the Eurasian collared dove spreading across parts of Europe during the twentieth century.
-Food in farmland and gardens was plentiful, so the population rose rapidly during the early spread.
+You’re most likely to see early exponential growth when a species moves into a new area with abundant resources, little competition, few predators and few pathogens.
+The Eurasian collared dove is a useful case study: it spread across parts of Europe during the twentieth century.
+Food in farmland and gardens was plentiful, so the population rose quickly during the early spread.

-To test whether growth is exponential, plot population size on a logarithmic vertical axis against time on a non-logarithmic horizontal axis.
-If the points lie in an approximately straight line, the population is close to exponential growth.
-Practise this skill: the log scale does not “make growth exponential”; it reveals whether proportional growth is constant.
+To check whether growth is exponential, plot population size on a logarithmic vertical axis against time on a non-logarithmic horizontal axis.
+If the points sit close to a straight line, the population is close to exponential growth.
+Practise this skill: the log scale does not “make growth exponential”; it helps show whether proportional growth is constant.

-A sigmoid growth curve is an S-shaped graph of population size over time where growth starts rapidly, then slows, and finally levels near carrying capacity.
+A sigmoid growth curve is an S-shaped graph of population size over time.
+Growth starts rapidly, then slows, and finally levels near carrying capacity.
 The expected phases are exponential, transitional and plateau.
-A lag phase is not required in this syllabus version, so don’t force one into every answer.
+A lag phase is not required in this syllabus version, so do not force one into every answer.

 A model is a simplified representation of a system used to describe, explain or predict patterns.
 The sigmoid curve is an idealized graphical model.
 Its strength is clarity: it shows how limited resources and density-dependent factors can slow growth.
-That same clarity is its weakness: real populations may fluctuate, crash, migrate, be harvested, or be hit by unusual weather.
+That clarity is also its weakness.
+Real populations may fluctuate, crash, migrate, be harvested, or be hit by unusual weather.
 Models help biologists test ideas against data, but they are not the ecosystem itself.

-Sigmoid growth can be modelled in the lab using organisms that reproduce quickly under controlled conditions.
-Duckweed is a small floating aquatic plant that makes new fronds as it grows.
+Sigmoid growth is easy to model in the lab with organisms that reproduce quickly and can be kept under controlled conditions.
+Duckweed is a small floating aquatic plant that produces new fronds as it grows.
 Yeast is a unicellular fungus that can reproduce asexually by budding.
-Both work well in school investigations because their population size can change noticeably over a short time.
+Both work well in a school investigation because the population size can change enough to measure over a short time.

-A sensible duckweed investigation begins with a small number of fronds in containers of nutrient solution.
-Keep variables such as light intensity, temperature, container surface area and nutrient concentration controlled, unless one of them is the independent variable.
-Count the fronds regularly, or use image analysis if it’s available.
+A good duckweed investigation begins with a small number of fronds in containers of nutrient solution.
+Keep variables such as light intensity, temperature, container surface area and nutrient concentration controlled, unless one of these is the independent variable.
+Count the fronds at regular intervals, or use image analysis if it’s available.
 With yeast, population growth can be tracked using cell counts, turbidity or another calibrated measure of cell density.

-The conditions are deliberately simplified: abundant resources at first, no predators, no competing species and a closed container.
-That’s why it works as a model.
-We simplify the system so the underlying pattern is easier to see, then compare it with messier natural populations.
+The experimental conditions are kept deliberately simple: plenty of resources at the start, no predators, no competing species and a closed container.
+That’s what makes it a model.
+We strip the system back to show the underlying pattern, then compare it with natural populations, which are usually much messier.

 An intraspecific relationship is an interaction between individuals of the same species.
-Members of a species usually need similar resources, so intraspecific competition is common.
+Since members of a species usually need the same resources, intraspecific competition is common.
 They may compete for food, water, light, mates, nesting sites, territories or pollinators.

-Intraspecific competition can be intense, since the organisms often have almost identical niches.
+Intraspecific competition can be intense because the organisms often have almost identical niches.
 Seedlings of the same tree species compete for light and mineral ions.
 Male deer may compete for access to females.
 Barnacles of the same species compete for attachment space on rock.
-The individuals that get more of the limiting resource are more likely to survive and reproduce, so competition can contribute to natural selection.
+Individuals that get more of the limiting resource are more likely to survive and reproduce, so competition can contribute to natural selection.

 Cooperation is an interaction in which individuals act in ways that increase the success or survival of others as well as, directly or indirectly, themselves.
 When it occurs within a species, cooperation is also intraspecific.
 Wolves hunting in packs can capture prey that one wolf could not.
 Penguins huddle to reduce heat loss.
 Meerkats give alarm calls.
 Some birds share parental care in crèches.

 Competition and cooperation can happen in the same population at the same time.
-A shoal of fish cooperates in predator avoidance, but those same fish may compete for food.
-Keep the ecological focus sharp: don’t label a species as “cooperative” or “competitive” as if it can only be one.
+A shoal of fish cooperates in predator avoidance, but the same fish may compete for food.
+That’s the useful ecological habit of mind: don’t label a species as “cooperative” or “competitive” as if it can only be one.
 Ask which resource, which behaviour and which conditions.

 A community is all the populations of different species living and interacting in an ecosystem.
-A population is one species in an area; the community is all those living populations together.
-That includes plants, animals, fungi, bacteria and other microorganisms.
+A population is one species in an area; put those living populations together, and you have a community.
+It includes plants, animals, fungi, bacteria and other microorganisms.

 Communities depend on interdependence.
 A flowering plant may rely on pollinators, herbivores, decomposers, mycorrhizal fungi and seed dispersers.
-A predator depends on prey, while the prey population may be shaped by predation pressure.
-Bacteria and fungi recycle nutrients from dead organisms, so producers can keep growing.
+A predator depends on prey, while the prey population may also be shaped by predation pressure.
+Bacteria and fungi recycle nutrients from dead organisms, allowing producers to keep growing.

-This is why population sizes in a community regulate one another.
-A population doesn’t just grow according to its own reproductive rate; food supply, competitors, predators, parasites, pathogens and mutualists all push and pull it.
+That is why population sizes in a community regulate one another.
+A population does not simply grow according to its own reproductive rate; food supply, competitors, predators, parasites, pathogens and mutualists all push and pull on it.
 The guiding idea for the topic is that populations are embedded in networks of interaction.

 An interspecific relationship is an interaction between organisms of different species.
-Ecologists group these interactions according to how they affect the species involved.
+Ecologists sort these interactions by how they affect the species involved.

 | Relationship | Definition | Example |